JakeSteam/blog-programming/_posts/2024-12-26-play-store-rating-prompt.md

 To clarify the 3 coloured sections:

 - **Yellow**: The rest of the app, usually the calling `ViewModel`.
 It knows almost nothing, and just calls functions.
 - **Green**: The `ReviewPromptHandler.kt` described in the next section.
-This abstracts all the complexity way, and is the only class that interfaces with the in-app review prompt library.
+This abstracts all of the complexity away, and is the only class that interfaces with the in-app review prompt library.
 - **Blue**: Google's in-app review prompt library, where all decision-making is intentionally obfuscated from the calling codebase.

 [![](/assets/images/2024/rating-flow.png)](/assets/images/2024/rating-flow.png)